 In the 1990s, Mark primarily explored the role of environmental attitudes and economic development policy in rural communities including research on the relationship between the economic composition of a community and the communities environmental attitudes.
 Since 2000, his research has mainly focused on the role of policy narratives in the development, design, and implementation of public policy.

 Much of this latter research has used the Greater Yellowstone Ecosystem as case material.
 The policy narrative research agenda has recently been subsumed under the term, the Narrative Policy Framework (NPF).
-The NPF represents a decade long research effort by Dr. McBeth and colleagues (Dr. Elizabeth A. Shanahan and Dr. Michael D. Jones) to move the study of policy narratives into an empirical, hypothesis driven framework aimed at finding causal relationships.
+The NPF represents a decade long research effort by Dr. McBeth and colleagues and ISU graduates (Dr. Elizabeth A. Shanahan and Dr. Michael D. Jones) to move the study of policy narratives into an empirical, hypothesis driven framework aimed at finding causal relationships.

 In his post-doctoral career, Mark has been a principal investigator or co-principal investigator on twenty grants and contracts and recently finished an U.S. Environmental Protection Agency education grant (with Dr. Donna Lybecker).
-Dr. McBeth is also a co-author (with Randy S. Clemons) of Public Policy Praxis: A Case Approach for Understanding Policy and Analysis (2nd edition, Longman, 2009), now in its twelfth year on the market.
+Dr. McBeth is also a co-author (with Randy S. Clemons) of Public Policy Praxis: A Case Approach for Understanding Policy and Analysis (2nd edition, Longman, 2009), now in its fourteenth year on the market.

 Dr. McBeth's research has expanded to include work on interest group maturation, the "fake" news and the role of YouTube in the development of public policy.
 In 2011, he was recognized as an "Outstanding Researcher" at Idaho State University.
-Please check out his complete ISU Curriculum Vitae page.

 - Introduction to American Government